clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 `Crawford` noted in the interview that he was actually recommending the removal of `AMF` for 5th edition, as it just has too many corner cases.
 Clearly, it was too iconic to remove and `Wizards` have done a reasonable job of tackling the ambiguities that follow from it, but for the `Cube of Force`?
 [The silence speaks volumes](https://twitter.com/search?q=JeremyECrawford%20%22cube%20of%20force%22).

 Just __don't use this item__.
-If you want this type of Legendary power, homebrew something using existing spells, but equally, don't put relieve a mage of antimagic concentration.
-Here's an alternative, yet still very poweful homebrew item:
+If you want this type of Legendary power, homebrew something using existing spells, but equally, __don't relieve a mage of antimagic concentration__.
+Here's an alternative - yet still very poweful - homebrew item:

 ![globe of invulnerability](/imgs/antimagic/globe_invuln.jpg)

-#### Umberlee's Upheaval
+### `Umberlee's Upheaval`
 A legendary spell casters focus.
 You can cast the following spells once per day from the following list of spells.
 The sphere will maintain concentration on one spell at a time, until it has been made to drop it via a command word or if the item is dropped;

 - [Hallow](https://5thsrd.org/spellcasting/spells/hallow/) (centered on the focus)